ST10294145/AgriEnergyConnect/README.md

 - Test each functionality iteratively during development.

 ## 📺 Demo Video
-Check out the demo of the Agri-Energy Connect Platform on YouTube: [Watch the Demo](https://www.youtube.com/watch?v=your_video_id)
+Check out the demo of the Agri-Energy Connect Platform on YouTube: [Watch the Demo](https://youtu.be/VESO5sH-J34)

-## 📄 Database Scripts
-Below are the SQL scripts used to create and populate the database in SQL Server Management Studio (SSMS):

 Thank you for checking out the Agri-Energy Connect Platform prototype! 🌍✨